django/deps/final/0010-new-governance.rst

-The Technical Board provides oversight of Django's development and release process, assists in setting the direction of feature development and releases, takes part in filling certain roles, and has a tie-breaking vote when other decision-making processes fail.
+The Technical Board provides oversight of Django's development and release process, assists in setting the direction of feature development and releases, selects Mergers and Releasers, and has a tie-breaking vote when other decision-making processes fail.

 The powers of the Technical Board are: